-- 1. The election of three Class I directors, Andrew A. F. Hack, M.D., Ph.D., James R. Porter, Ph.D., and Anna Protopapas, each to serve for a three-year term expiring at the 2025 annual meeting of stockholders and until his or her respective successor has been duly elected and qualified; - 2.
-The ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022; and - 3.
+- 1. The election of four Class II directors, Gary Gilliland, M.D., Ph.D., Michael L. Meyers, M.D., Ph.D., Joseph Pearlberg, M.D., Ph.D., and Matthew Shair, Ph.D., each to serve for a three-year term expiring at the 2026 annual meeting of stockholders and until their respective successors have been duly elected and qualified; - 2.
+The ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023; - 3.
+The approval of an amendment to our Third Amended and Restated Certificate of Incorporation (our Restated Certificate of Incorporation) to reflect new Delaware law provisions regarding officer exculpation; and - 4.
 The transaction of any other business that may properly come before the Annual Meeting or any adjournment or postponement thereof.

-Stockholders of record at the close of business on April 19, 2022, will be entitled to notice of and to vote electronically during the Annual Meeting or any adjournment or postponement thereof.
+Stockholders of record at the close of business on April 18, 2023, will be entitled to notice of and to vote electronically during the Annual Meeting or any adjournment or postponement thereof.
 A complete list of stockholders of record will be open for examination by any stockholder beginning ten days prior to the Annual Meeting.
 If you would like to view the list, please contact our Secretary to make arrangements by calling (857) 357-7000 or by writing to Attn: Secretary, One Broadway, 14th Floor, Cambridge, MA 02142.
-In addition, the list will be available to stockholders of record during the Annual Meeting for examination at www.virtualshareholdermeeting.com/NUVL2022.
 We have elected to provide access to our proxy materials over the Internet under the Securities and Exchange Commission's "notice and access" rules.
 We believe that providing our proxy materials over the Internet expedites stockholders' receipt of proxy materials, lowers costs and reduces the environmental impact of the Annual Meeting.

 We encourage all stockholders to attend the Annual Meeting online.
 However, whether or not you plan to attend the Annual Meeting online, we encourage you to read the proxy statement and submit your proxy or voting instructions as soon as possible.
 Please review the instructions on each of your voting options described in the proxy statement.

 By the Order of the Board of Directors,